brkicpetar/faust-ftp-alarm/README.md

 - The software can work in background, so it does not interfere with other work done on the same PC.

 ##
 This software is open-source under expanded **BSD License 2.0**.
 Read its content in **LICENSE** file.
-If you are not familiar with C# but still want to make changes, reach me out on the email provided on my GitHub profile **README**.
+For the parts of a source code, you can contact me on the email listed on my GitHub profile.